adirao-projects/adventofcode2024/README.md

 Hi there, my name is Adi.
 I like doing the Advent of Code every year and this year I want to document my progress and thoughts on each problem here on this git repo.
 I'm [@adiraowastaken on Twitter](https://twitter.com/adiraowastaken) and I should be posting there to.
 Edits are welcome (especially to the starter files), just create a pull request before you do anything.

 **IMPORTANT, there are solutions that are posted here so don't spoil yourself!**

+This part is pretty much directly copied from my last years submission.

 ----